Kahlil Seren: 2025

 At a council meeting in April, councilmembers questioned whether a $48,000 contract with political consulting firm Burges & Burges had been to conduct resident satisfaction surveys rather than consulting services, which Seren denied.

+In May 2025, an EEOC complaint was filed by a former employee - Seren's former assistant - documenting accusations of antisemitic comments from Seren's wife to other city employees about Jewish city employees, appointees, and constituents.
+The complaint became public in the Plain Dealer.
+An investigation by law firm Mansour Gavin paid for by the city was released in June 2025.
+It found that McDaniel did not create an unlawful hostile work environment at City Hall.
+It also said that Seren and McDaniel created a "very uncomfortable work environment" and that "employees could feel intimidated by the mayor’s wife’s continual presence".

 Cleveland.com reported that the Seren administration had contacted the Cuyahoga County Prosecutor's Office to ask whether a Cleveland Heights police officer could be charged with a felony for recording the December 6, 2024 incident involving McDaniel and an on-duty police officer inside City Hall.
 The controversies around the administration's request and the allegations of a hostile work environment contributed to calls from residents and the editorial board of The Plain Dealer for Seren to resign.

 In June 2025, City Council passed a "no-confidence" resolution and the Cuyahoga County Board of Elections ruled that Seren had failed to submit the required number of valid petition signatures, disqualifying him from the 2025 mayoral ballot.
 Seren had filed 492 signatures but the Cuyahoga County Board of Elections ruled on June 16, 2025 that only 303 were valid—short of the 342 required—thereby removing his name from the September primary.